WesleyKing98/blocks/README.md

 On-Screen D-Pad and buttons for mobile players
 Game Over if the pieces land above the game zone

+L piece + rotations
+I piece + rotations
+Square Piece + rotations
+T piece + rotations

 Controls (as of now):
 Directional buttons to move pieces,
 A Key to rotate pieces.

+Extra, fun notes:

+Some Tetris-style game programs use image files for the pieces, but I decided to use basic HTML divs.
+I wanted this project to not need any assets or images, but pure HTML, CSS and JavaScript.

+Instead of one solid piece that drops and moves, each piece consists of 4 separate blocks that fall and move together.
+Technically when you rotate the pieces, the piece isn’t actually “rotating”, but rather, the 4 blocks are warping positions together.